What is forensic dermatology?

 From 60 to 72 hours postmortem, the body exhibits generalised swelling and bloating from increased gas production by bacteria.
 Blister formation, with skin and hair breakdown, occurs at 3 to 5 days.
 From 3 to 4 weeks, hair and nails detach from the body.

-Normal postmortem tissue changes noted on histopathology include focal dermal-epidermal separation (a split between the two layers of the skin), eccrine (sweat) duct necrosis, and dermal degeneration within 1 week of death.
+Normal postmortem tissue changes noted on histopathology include focal dermal-epidermal separation (a split between the two layers of the skin), eccrine (sweat) duct necrosis and dermal degeneration within one week of death.

 The appearance of the wound can provide information on the shape of the penetrating weapon and the force exerted on the body.
 Cutaneous injuries are classified into three main categories: